appoena/ubat-docs/Writerside/topics/welcome-to-ubat.md

 These are just a few of the problems that can be solved easily with the help of %product%.

-With %product% you can identify code changes that deviate from the logging standards of your organization, or help you create one that is consistent across applications and languages.
+With %product% you can identify code changes that deviate from the logging standards of your organization or help you create one that is consistent across applications and languages.

 ### %product% also helps with {id="product-also-helps-with"}